 Close up the diaper and dress.

-Place your opened diaper underneath the baby, getting the back of the diaper usually about ¼ up his back.
+Place your opened, clean diaper underneath the baby, getting the back of the diaper usually about ¼ up his back.
 This helps to catch and prevent a diaper explosion.
 Point baby’s penis down before closing up the diaper.
 This helps ensure pee doesn’t come up out of the diaper!

 Fold up diaper and clean up.